hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

             }
         };

-   - library is the absolute path the the pkcs#11 library required for communication with your specific HSM
+  - `library` is the absolute path to the pkcs#11 library required for communication with your specific HSM
-   - slot is the configured slot number for the HSM
+  - `slot` is the configured slot number for the HSM
-   - pin is the pin defined for access to that slot.
+  - `pin` is the pin defined for access to that slot.

-To be able to ensure connection profiles remain portable, the `library` property can reference an environment variable.
-For example if you define an environment variable on your system called `PKCS.LIBRARY` to hold the absolute path of the library location, for example you may export it in a bash shell by doing
+To be able to ensure connection profiles remain portable as well as not hard coding the slot and pin in the connection profile, each of the hsm properties can be referenced from an environment variable.
+For example if you define an environment variables on your system called `PKCS.LIBRARY`, `PKCS.SLOT` and `PKCS.PIN` to hold the hsm information, for example

-        Export PKCS.LIBRARY=/usr/local/lib/myhsm.so
+        export PKCS.LIBRARY=/usr/local/lib/myhsm.so
+        export PKCS.SLOT=0
+        export PKCS.PIN=98765432

 then you can reference this in the connection profile as follows

             "hsm": {
                 "library": "{PKCS.LIBRARY}",
-                "slot": 0,
+                "slot": "{PKCS.SLOT}",
-                "pin": 98765432
+                "pin": "{PKCS.PIN}"
             }